SultanBadri/tic-tac-toe/README.md

 # Tic-Tac-Toe
-A project I did to learn javaScript from The Odin Project curriculum.
+A project I did to learn JavaScript from The Odin Project curriculum.

 Live Demo: https://sultanbadri.github.io/tic-tac-toe/